-INTERGOVERNMENTAL REVENUE: Revenue received from other governments consists primarily of state reimbursements and grant revenues.
+PROPERTY TAXES: The County is authorized to levy a property tax for general purposes and for road and bridge maintenance.
+The 2019 property tax rates (per received from other governments consists primarily of state reimbursements and grant revenues.
 State reimbursements are received for jail housing costs, juvenile detention, property assessment, and child support enforcement activities.
 These reimbursements are subject to appropriation at the state level and have been significantly reduced in recent years.
 The County also receives distributions from state-wide motor fuel taxes, state motor vehicle sales tax, state motor vehicle licensing fees, as well as various law enforcement and judicial grants.